Large-Scale Classification of Structured Objects using a CRF with Deep Class Embedding: CRF With Normalized Class Embedding

 \subsection{Model Formulation}

-Our study is motivated by images of store shelves where a large number of objects with many possible classes appear in a single image and we want to classify the object using both visual and context information.
-A preprossessing detection stage is applied to extract the detection bounding boxes, crop their image patches and organize them according to their locations on the shelves.
-The input data used for our task are the sequences of images: Each image captures an individual product, and the images are organized in sequences ordered according to their relative positions on the shelves.
-Let $x_{i,t}$ denote the image in position $t$ of sequence $i$, and $y_{i,t}$ the corresponding class label.
-For notational simplicity, we omit the index $i$ when referring to an individual sequence.
+We are given a sequence of observations $\x = (x_1,...,x_n)$.
+The data can be a sequence of image patches which correspond to an horizontal layout of objects (see example in Fig. \ref{fig:x}).
+The goal is to classify each object in the sequence to one of a predefined $k$ categories where $k$ is a large number.
+A standard CNN can classify the object in each image patch individually, implicitly assuming independence between elements in the sequence.
+In order to include context in the classification process, we model the sequence as a CRF.

-We wish to predict the sequence of the target labels $[y_1,\cdots, y_n]$, given a sequence of observations $[x_1\cdots, x_n]$.
-Standard classification approaches use a CNN to predict each object-level observation individually, implicitly assuming independence between object samples.
-In order to include context in the classification process, we model the sequences as a CRF.
+We first use a local CNN to obtain a non-linear representation of the input image.
+Similar to the concept of transfer-learning, we can discard the CNN softmax layer, and use the convolutional layers to compute the feature-vectors of the input images.
+For each image-patch $x_t$ we define the feature vector $h_t = h(x_t)$ as the activations of the last hidden fully-connected or global-average-pooling (GAP) layer \citep{bengio2013representation, lin2013network}, and use it as the CRF input observation feature vector.

-Linear-chain Conditional Random Field (LC-CRF) \cite{CRF2001} is a type of discriminative undirected probabilistic graphical model, whose conditional distribution $p(y|x)$ obeys a conditional Markov property.
+Linear-chain Conditional Random Field (LC-CRF) \citep{CRF2001} is a type of discriminative undirected probabilistic graphical model, whose conditional distribution $p(\y|\x)$ obeys a conditional Markov property.
 The joint probability distribution of a linear-chain CRF is:

-where $\x = [x_1, x_2\cdots, x_n]$ the sequence of observation feature vectors, $\y = [y_1, y_2\cdots, y_n]$ the corresponding sequence of the target labels, $\varphi$ the model potential function, $Z$ the partition function defined as the global probability normalization over all possible sequence label-assignments of length $n$, and $y_0 = 0$.
-Assume that the potential function is defined as:
+where $\x=(x_1,...,x_n)$ is the input sequence, $\y=(y_1,...,y_n)$ is the corresponding sequence of the target labels, $\varphi$ is the model's potential function and $Z$ is the partition function defined as the global probability normalization over all possible sequence label-assignments of length $n$.
+We further assume that the potential function is defined as a simple log-linear function of the model parameters:

-where matrix $P$ the pairwise potentials matrix, $U$ the unary potentials, and vector $b$ the label bias, are all model parameters, and we use a one-hot encoding for the labels.
-The likelihood function, therefore, is log-linear and concave.
+The CRF model parameters are $P$, $U$ and $b$ where $P$ is a $k\times k$ pairwise potential matrix that models the relation between consecutive labels, $U$ is a unary potential matrix and the vector $b$ is the label bias.
+Note that we use a one-hot encoding for the labels.